zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 }
 ```

-The `x` and `y` inside the body of that function are COPIES of the variables we passed in.
+The `x` and `y` inside the body of that function are COPIES of the variables we will pass in.
 This is called "passing by value" (which is very similar to "passing by copy").

 Now, somewhere else in the code I'm going to use that function.
 You're going to ask something like "is this code below written in a module, or a function, or what?"
 The answer is "yes".
 What you should remember is that all code is executed within a function which lives within a module.